 Of those enrolled as students between 2018/19 and 2020/21, the majority are students that reported no disability.
 Over this period, however, the number of students reporting a disability has seen a net increase of 14%-points as regards enrolment.
-As such, the percentage point gap in enrolments between students reporting a disability and students reporting no disability has travelled from 80%-points in favour of students reporting no disability to 52%-points in favour of students reporting no disability-a decrease of 28%-points.
+As such, the percentage point gap in enrolments between students reporting a disability and students reporting no disability has travelled from 80%-points in favour of students reporting no disability -a decrease of 28%-points.